Stage Lighting 101 — Everything You Need to Know

 Uneven lighting is a common problem, especially in smaller venues or outdoor settings like festivals.
 You might notice hot spots (areas that are too bright) or dark spots (areas that are too dim).

 This is where distribution comes in.
-It’s all about making sure your lights are spread out so they cover the entire stage without leaving gaps or blinding your performers.
+It’s all about ensuring your lights are spread out to cover the entire stage without leaving gaps or blinding your performers.

 • Use floodlights to cover larger areas consistently.